matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 ## Tsushima, Japan
 Tsushima was stunning.
-The island is jungly forest, interrupted only by picturesque fishing villages in every cove.
+The island is a jungly forest, interrupted only by picturesque fishing villages in every cove.
 Here's the view from [Mount Eboshi Observatory](https://www.google.com/maps/place/Mount+Eboshi+Observatory/@34.359197,129.3206476,14z/data=!4m5!3m4!1s0x3569761efb81ef63:0x9dfd72a1dffbef4a!8m2!3d34.3733768!4d129.3165761):

 ![]({{ "/public/images/eboshi-observatory.jpg" | relative_url }})

-The home-stays we did here were very special.
+The two home-stays we did here were very special.
+The dinners they served us had many interesting dishes, and the raw seafood was particularly notable.
 The Japanese use Google Maps, and you can find home-stays by looking for the bed icon.

 There are lots of ferries from the International Ferry Terminal in Busan.